Takeaways from a busy and significant day in the Donald Trump criminal cases | KRDO

 Mark Meadows takes the stand

-The federal hearing in Georgia began with a surprising twist: Meadows took the stand to testify in his own bid to move his case from state court to federal court.
+Meadows taking the stand was a remarkable twist in his own bid to move his case from state court to federal court.
 Such a move could end up with the charges being dismissed and change the entire tenor of Fulton County District Attorney Fani Willis’ prosecution of Trump and 18 co-defendants.

 It’s a risky move to put the defendant on the stand – and subject them to cross-examination from prosecutors – for a pretrial motion, but it demonstrates the importance that Meadows has placed on changing the venue.